 Here is what we’ve accomplished since we began operating TANF programs in Washington, DC:

-- In 2016 and 2017, we were designated as the "Top Performing Vendor" by the Department of Human Services (DHS).
-We outperform six other providers across all performance benchmarks.
+- In 2021, we were designated as the "Top Performing Vendor" by the District of Columbia’s Department of Human Services (DHS) because of our high work participation rate.

 Why is it we’re successful?